 Denys George Finch Hatton (1887 - 1931) was a big game hunter who turned professional in 1925.
-He is probably most renowned for his relationships with Karen Blixen (Isak Dinesen), being immortalised in her book 'Out Of Africa' and the aviatrix Beryl Markham.
-He did not write a book about his life or times but there are several biographies about him and his ladies.
+He is probably most known for his relationships with Karen Blixen (Isak Dinesen), being immortalised in her book 'Out Of Africa' and the aviatrix Beryl Markham.
+He, himself, did not write a book about his life or times but there are several biographies about him and he features in all the books by the women who knew him.

 Silence Will Speak: A Study Of The Life Of Denys Finch Hatton And His Relationship With Karen Blixen by Errol Trzebinski (1977) is a full-length biography of Denys Finch Hatton who was Isak Dinesen's friend and lover in Kenya in the 1920s as well as the friend of aviatrix Beryl Markham.